 “It never occurred to me that I was doing anything very exciting.
 The long line of people I though was not because this was so great but because all the rest of the things were so dull,” he once said.

 Therefore, Tennis For Two was more or less forgotten two years after its invention.
 Video games weren't patented until 1964 by Sanders Associates, though the industry wouldn't take off until the '70s.
+You could say that Higinbotham really dropped the ball on this one.
+But that would probably result in audible groans from all the readers.
+Oh well, too late now.

 So there's a bit of history for you!
 Amazing how far these beautiful things have come, isn't it?